 If you mostly drink milk-based beverages, such as lattes, the taste won’t matter to you, because it will be masked by the milk anyway.
 So you can go either way.
 Even with cappuccinos, which are made with less milk, is hard to distinguish between a real espresso and a capsule based one.

 If your drink is a straight espresso, and you are very picky about your shot, a semiautomatic is the way to go.
-If you like to customize your shot, to pull lungo shots or ristretto, the semiauto is the way to go.
-A capsule-based machine will only restrict your ability to have a custom shot, although there are capsule for ristretto and for lungo.
+If you like to customize your shot, to pull lungo shots or ristretto, the semiauto is your choice.
+A capsule-based machine will only restrict your ability to have a custom shot, although, there are capsules for ristretto and for lungo.

 Nespresso is the most famous capsule-based espresso machine, but it is not the only one.
 Sure their marketing machine made Nespresso the most known product on the market, but is it the best one?
 Some of the competitors are Illy, with their iperEspresso, Dolce Gusto, and AEG for Lavazza capsules.

 Francis Francis for iperEspresso, (Illy), and AEG for Lavazza are the best capsule-based espresso machines.
 They pull shots that can compete with classic espresso makers.
 Dolce Gusto and Nespresso are not bad either, but their coffee is injected with air to produce more crema.
 This gives your coffee a different texture and taste.
 This taste is not bad, is just different from espresso.
 Some people like it more because they find it smoother than a regular espresso.
 Espresso lovers don’t like it.